sr-lab/ProfOlaf/README.md

   "db_path": "./data/database.db"
 }
 ```

-⚠️ **Notes:**
+> [!NOTE]
-- The proxy key is optional (you can skip it if not required)
+> The proxy key is optional (you can skip it if not required)
+>
-- Ensure that the initial file, DB path, and CSV path are accessible from your environment
+> Ensure that the initial file, DB path, and CSV path are accessible from your environment

 ## Step 2 — Generate Snowball Starting Points